Healing from Trauma, PTSD (It’s ok to not be OK)Katie's Ramblings . Mental Health

 That may not sound like a big deal to you, but if you know why the TV was in my room in the first place then you will understand what a huge deal it truly is.

 In August 2018, I asked my husband to bring the extra television upstairs to our bedroom to help me sleep.
-You see, I experienced a trauma that month.
+I had experienced a trauma that month.
 A trauma that wasn’t over, and I had trouble falling asleep, and when I did fall asleep I would wake in a panic attack.
 Over and over all night long.
 So, I brought the television into my room to drowned out the noise in my head.
 To distract me from thinking about the trauma I was going through.
 Now a year and a half later, I don’t need that noise anymore.

 Does that mean I have some how overcome, have I become a better person, better believer now?

 The truth is no matter how many Bible verses I spoke out loud, and no matter how many songs I sung, and no matter how many prayers I prayed, my physical body was experiencing something that it didn’t know how to handle.
 I didn’t stop trusting in Yehovah, not once, during this time of trial and tribulation.
 I didn’t drop into a pit of depression, but my mind and body continued to have panic attacks.

 During this time, I had to see both medical doctors and psychologists.
 They told me that I was suffering from PTSD, and it was affecting my Hashimotos.
 PTSD stands for post traumatic stress syndrome, and Hashimotos is a thyroid autoimmune disorder.
 I will admit I felt angry and betrayed by my body.
 I had just spent years getting to a point where my Hashimotos was under control.
 I was so mad that my body kept becoming overwhelmed at the strangest of times, and no matter how much I told myself I was fine and ok, my mind and body just kept acting out.